jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 ## Components

-- you can bind to any prop on a component to allow two-way updating (like v-bind.sync in Vue 2, or v-model in Vue 3), but use this sparingly to avoid overcomplicating the flow of data
+- you can bind a prop of a child component to a variable in the parent using `bind:childProp={parentVar}` to allow two-way updating
+    - or `bind:propName` if the names are the same
+    - use this sparingly to avoid overcomplicating the flow of data!

 ## this (refs)